 As discussed above, regulatory expectations for risk management in depository institutions vary depending on a regulated institution's size, resources and complexity.
-National banks and federal thrifts with more than US\$50 billion in consolidated assets are expected to implement a 'three lines of defence' risk-management programme, which requires the business line to assume first-line responsibility for compliance, an independent risk-management function headed by a chief risk executive (second-line), and an independent audit function headed by a chief audit executive (third line).
+Currently, national banks and federal thrifts with more than US\$50 billion in consolidated assets are expected to implement a 'three lines of defence' risk-management programme, which requires the business line to assume first-line responsibility for compliance, an independent risk-management function headed by a chief risk executive (second line), and an independent audit function headed by a chief audit executive (third line).
 In this structure, the chief risk executive and chief audit executive have unrestricted access to the institution's board of directors.
 In large institutions, the second and third lines of defence are crucial for monitoring and assessing the institution's activities, as well as recommending areas for improvement.
 The Banking Regulators often look to second- and third-line reports as part of their own examination processes.

 The Markets Regulators similarly place great emphasis on internal gatekeepers.
 Since the financial crisis, regulations have assigned additional responsibilities and increasing accountability to such personnel through periodic certifications.
-For example, the CFTC adopted a rule requiring CCOs of FCMs and swap dealers to take reasonable steps to ensure compliance with applicable rules, and prepare and sign an annual report that (i) provides an assessment of the effectiveness of the firm's policies and procedures, and (ii) describes any material noncompliance issues identified and the corresponding action taken.
-This report must also include a certification by the CCO or chief executive officer that the information contained in the annual report is accurate and complete.
+For example, the CFTC adopted a rule requiring CCOs of FCMs and swap dealers to take reasonable steps to ensure compliance with applicable rules, and prepare and sign an annual report that (i) provides an assessment of the effectiveness of the firm's policies and procedures, and (ii) describes any material non-compliance issues identified and the corresponding action taken.
+This report must also include a certification by the CCO or chief executive officer that the information contained in the annual report is accurate and complete in all material aspects.
+Markets Regulators also view their regulated institutions as themselves acting as gatekeepers to the industry, and in some cases expect them to surveil for and prevent misconduct by third parties using their services.